Policy Choice in Time Series by Empirical Welfare Maximization: Extensions and Discussion

 \section{Extensions and Discussion}

 In this section, we discuss a few possible extensions.
-Section \ref{sec_multi} introduces a multi-period policy making framework.
-Section \ref{sec:lucas critique} concerns the ability of the current methods to handle the Lucas critiques.
-Section \ref{sec:connection} discusses a few connections of T-EWM to the literature on optimal policy choice.
+Section \ref{sec_multi} introduces a multi-period policy-making framework.
+Section \ref{sec:lucas critique} concerns the ability of the current methods to handle Lucas critique.
+Section \ref{sec:connection} discusses connections of T-EWM to the literature of reinforcement learning with Markov decision processes and structural impulse response analysis.
 More extensions are discussed in Appendix \ref{App_2}.